-The NYSARC Trust (Unrestricted Fund) administers third party special needs trusts funded by a parent, grandparent, sibling, or other loved one of a person with an intellectual or developmental disability.
+The NYSARC Trust (Unrestricted Fund) is a third party special needs trust (SNT) funded by a parent, grandparent or other interested party who would like to provide secure funds to a loved one with an intellectual and/or developmental disability without jeopardizing his or her eligibility for means-tested government benefits.

-The remaining balance is distributed however you choose as directed in your trust document.
+The remaining balance will be distributed as outlined in your trust document to remainder beneficiaries of your choice.

 The Exempt Fund is a 501(c)(3) tax-exempt fund that accepts donations and bequests.
 Your gift supports NYSARC, Inc.’s unfunded Corporate Guardianship Program, which provides guardianship services to people with intellectual and/or other developmental disabilities.
 Program services provide advocacy and daily support including ways to provide supplemental needs.
 Gifts or bequests to this fund are tax-deductible to the extent permitted by law.